Well, we all know hacking is illegal. Whereas Ethical hacking is considered as a legit profession. Why is that? What is Ethical hacking?

 According to CISO, ethical hackers make around INR 5.7 lakhs per annum on an average.
 The income depends upon the expertise and experience of the individual but hacking nonetheless is a lucrative field in India.

 Now let’s take a look at the steps to become an ethical hacker in India:

 Step 1: Build a foundation

 Even though there are no strict or fixed educational criteria to becoming an ethical hacker, having a bachelor’s in computer science or Information technology can help set a great foundation.
-Some companies require a degree and some don’t.
+Some companies will require a degree and some won’t.

 Every company has its own set of requirements when it comes to hiring a hacker, so be prepared accordingly.

 If you want to explore the world of Ethical Hacking and build a strong foundation before diving deep in it, checkout MyCaptain‘s course in Ethical Hacking and get mentored by an Ethical Hacker.

 More than your educational background, what you will need to become a successful hacker is a good command over the various computing languages.
 Therefore, learning programming languages like C++, Java, Python, SQL, PHP, and so on are critical to this field.
 You will also need to learn about operating systems like UNIX, Windows, LINUX, and IOS.

 These are the top 10 programming languages used for ethical hacking.

 After this, the next step in your hacking journey is to get CEH certified.
 Most companies require it and readily look for certified hackers.
 Even if you decide to open your own agency or firm or become a freelancer, being certified is a way to show your expertise.
 The EC council is the most trusted body to get this certification.
 You will need to pass four tests consisting of 125 questions.